 Financing and Reliability

-Fida’s funding consists of funding for development cooperation granted by the Ministry for Foreign Affairs of Finland, proceeds from the Fida Secondhand Shops and support from churches and private donations.
-With this funding we can continue to bring hope to approximately three million people each year.
+Fida’s funding consists of funding for development cooperation granted by the Ministry for Foreign Affairs of Finland, proceeds from the Fida secondhand Shops and support from churches and private donors.

 Fida’s roots lie deep in the Finnish Pentecostal Churches.
 The churches form the membership of the Association and support Fida financially.
 The church funding is used to provide services associated with overseas work and to cover the school fees of the children of missionary families.
 The Board of Fida consists of regionally elected representatives of the Pentecostal Churches.